Anzac Biscuits are an iconic Australian biscuit, known to have been baked by Aussie wives and mums and sent to the front during wartime.

 By the end of 1915 when our soldiers were evacuated from Gallipoli, 60,000 Australian soldiers had fought there and 8,000 had been killed.

 One of the soldiers killed was Nana Ling’s brother-in-law, Harold Bliss Ling.

-He was killed in action on the Gallipoli Peninsula on 19 July 1915.
-He was 25 years old.
-He is buried at Shrapnel Valley Cemetery at Anzac Cove in Turkey.
+He was killed in action on the Gallipoli Peninsula on 19 July 1915, aged just 25 years.
+Harold is buried at Shrapnel Valley Cemetery at Anzac Cove in Turkey.

 Every Anzac Day, more than one hundred years later and more than 15,000 kilometres from his final resting place, members of our family remember Harold Bliss Ling.